Fx64b/fx64b.dev/content/hello-world.md

 )
 ```

--   `rehypeRaw` is used that stuff like `<br>` tags are not rendered as text and that the whole content looks halfway decent
+-   `rehypeRaw` is used that things like `<br>` tags are not rendered as text so that the content renders halfway decently.
 -   In the `components` attribute I specified the html elements I want to override with my own elements, specifically the `CodeBlock` component

 <br>